-Southwark Council encourages street parties in the borough.
+Street parties offer a great opportunity to meet your neighbours and Southwark Council encourages them in the borough.
 It's important that we ensure they're both safe and legal.
-Below you'll find information on how to apply to have your road closed for a party and the application periods for summer 2018.
+Below you'll find information on how to apply to have your road closed for a party.

 - there must be three named organisers who should all be over 18 and residents of the street to be closed

 - the three named organisers cannot be from the same address